TurboGears/tg2docs/docs/building_docs.rst

     started using rst type commands.
 Perhaps the commands should be broken off into a tutorial, and provide a link to the tutorial.
     I still recommend highlighting some of the volunteer opportunities.
+.. todo::  working towards no warnings.    found memcache install above is NOT
+    good, and also need to install tgext.geo - however, one of dependencies for tgext.geo has problems...  error: Could not find suitable distribution for Requirement.parse('MapFish>=1.1')